near-ndc/gwg/specs/spec-2-election-ui.md

 - I want elections to be relatively short so that the time I spend campaigning can be focused.
 - I want to see how much of the voting body has voted in total so I can plan campaign efforts.

-### Admin

-- I want to start and stop elections.
-- I want to fill in the canidates for election for each of the congress bodies.
-- I want to extend or reduce the number of seats in case there is a runoff.

 ### Additional Features & Requirements